kemigabocatherine/my-anime-spot/README.md

 - Run in the terminal `npm install` to install all dependencies

 - Run in the terminal `npm start` to launch the application

+- Run in the terminal `npm run test` to run tests on the application

 👤 **Kemigabo Catherine**